stepanovr/linuxreg2/README.md

 Do not try access the devices that are unknown to you.
 Use the application on your own risk.

+The application consists of two parts:
+The first one is a simple udp server to run on the target machine.
+The UDP server receives command from the remote GUI application, execute them and responds to the remote GUI application.
+There are two versions of the server in the target directory: target/arch_32 and target/arch_64.

+The second part is a Python scripts that uses tkinter for GUI.

+To install tkinter use
+Ubuntu
+sudo apt-get install python3-tk

+Fedora
+sudo dnf install python3-tkinter

+MacOS
+brew install python-tk

+On Windows firewall doesn't support rfc4787 (Network Address Translation (NAT) Behavioral Requirements for Unicast UDP).
+That may be fixed with a rule creation or firewall disabling.

-Use 32 bit writing only.
+For writing use 32 bit words only.

-32 bit architecture:
+Installing the target udp server on the 32 bit architecture:
+Copy files in target/arch_32 to a target machine.
+Execute  make

+Installing the target udp server on the 64 bit architecture:
-Copy files in target/arch32 to a target machine.
+Copy files in target/arch_64 to a target machine.
 Execute  make

 Then execute the script as superuser: sudo ./mem_access.sh

 On a remote machine run the Python application gui_access_udp.py